withastro/astro/docs/src/pages/en/guides/publish-to-npm.md

 In this example, named `my-project`, we create a project with a single package, named `my-component`, and a `demo` directory for testing and demonstrating the component.

-This is configured in the project root’s `package.json` file.
+This is configured in the project root's `package.json` file.

 ```json
 {